 There are bus, train & flight options for arriving and departing your walking commencement destination.

-Remember rain bookings are recommended, and you can only book two months in advance of the date of travel.
+Remember rail bookings are recommended, and in some instances you can only book two months in advance of the date of travel.

 There is a regular train service from Manchester Airport to St Bees via Carlisle (journey time approximately 4 hours).